ProodjePindakaas/Quantum-Werewolf/README.md

 ## Installation

-The game is published on [PyPI](https://pypi.org/project/quantumwerewolf/) and can be installed using `pip` as follows:
+The game is published as a python package on [PyPI](https://pypi.org/project/quantumwerewolf/) and requires [Python](https://wiki.python.org/moin/BeginnersGuide/Download) to install.
+It can be installed in a terminal using `pip` with the following commands:

 ```console
 $ pip install quantumwerewolf